MetaMask/metamask-docs/docs/guide/snaps-concepts.md

 Then you should use [`snap_getBip44Entropy`](./snaps-rpc-api.html#snap-getbip44entropy) to derive your keys.
 Its permissions are simpler, since it requires only a coin type.

-If the key ayou are trying to derive do not conform to the BIP-44 structure, then you should use [`snap_getBip32Entropy`].
+If the key you are trying to derive do not conform to the BIP-44 structure, then you should use [`snap_getBip32Entropy`](./snaps-rpc-api.html#snap-getbip32entropy).

 ### Finding out the derivation path